DoubleCouponDay/Chunkus/README.md

 - [colours]

-The number of colours that are available in the output image.
+The number of colours that are available for an output image.

 Use this if reducing the colour complexity would increase the speed of image processing.